Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/index.md

 __Version__: 2.0.0-preview

 The FBX Exporter package provides round-trip workflows between Unity and 3D modeling software.
-Use this workflow to send geometry, Lights, Cameras, and animation from Unity to Maya, Maya LT, or 3ds Max, and back again, with minimal effort.
+Use this workflow to send geometry, Lights, Cameras, and animation from Unity to Autodesk® Maya®, Autodesk® Maya LT™, or Autodesk® 3ds Max®, and back again, with minimal effort.

 The FBX Exporter package includes the following features: